momostarsky/imebra_git/readme.rst

 - version 4.999.999.678 indicates a nightly build of version 4 (master branch), build from the commit number 678 in the branch.

-.. _compiling-imebra-label:

 Compiling Imebra
 ================

 This section explains how to compile Imebra from the source distribution.
-You can download the source distribution from https://imebra.com, or you can create a source distribution by following the instructions at :ref:`build-distribution-label`
+You can download the source distribution from https://imebra.com, or you can create a source distribution by following the instructions at "Creating the source distribution from the code in the VCS"

 The result of the Imebra compilation is a shared library for your operating system of choice.